Sign up to our newsletter:

 Plant Collections

-• Special Collections:National collection of Cycads, National collection of native Mexican bamboo species, Temperate mountain cloud forest, Palmetum, Arboretum, Pinetum, Coffee plantation, ethnobotanic collection currently under construction.
+• Special Collections:National collection of Cycads, National collection of native Mexican bamboo species, National collection of Pinguiculas, Temperate mountain cloud forest, Palmetum, Arboretum, Pinetum, Coffee plantation, ethnobotanic collection currently under construction.

 Conservation Programmes